 0 Comments

-Please join us at the Louis Moreau Institute in welcoming our two newest board members, violist Lawrence Dutton and composer Darlene Castro!
+Please join us at the Louis Moreau Institute in welcoming our two newest board members, Violist Lois Martin and Charles Taylor, Director of the School of the Arts at the University of New Orleans!

 Lawrence Dutton, violist of the nine-time Grammy winning Emerson String Quartet, has collaborated with many of the world’s great performing artists, including Isaac Stern, Mstislav Rostropovich, Oscar Shumsky, Leon Fleisher, Sir Paul McCartney, Renee Fleming, Sir James Galway, Andre Previn, Menahem Pressler, Walter Trampler, Rudolf Firkusny, Emanuel Ax, Yefim Bronfman, Lynn Harrell, Joseph Kalichstein, Misha Dichter, Jan DeGaetani, Edgar Meyer, Joshua Bell, and Elmar Oliveira, among others.
 He has also performed as guest artist with numerous chamber music ensembles such as the Juilliard and Guarneri Quartets, the Beaux Arts Trio and the Kalichstein-Laredo-Robinson Trio.
 Since 2001, Mr. Dutton has been the Artistic Advisor of the Hoch Chamber Music Series, presenting three concerts at Concordia College in Bronxville, NY.
 He has been featured on three albums with the Grammy winning jazz bassist John Patitucci on the Concord Jazz label and with the Beaux Arts Trio recorded the Shostakovich Piano Quintet, Op.
 57, and the Fauré G minor Piano Quartet, Op.
 45, on the Philips label.
 His Aspen Music Festival recording with Jan DeGaetani for Bridge records was nominated for a Grammy award.
 Mr. Dutton has appeared as soloist with many American and European orchestras including those of Germany, Belgium, New York, New Jersey, Connecticut, Colorado, and Virginia, among others.
 He has also appeared as guest artist at the music festivals of Aspen, Santa Fe, Ravinia, La Jolla, the Heifetz Institute, the Great Mountains Festival in Korea, Chamber Music Northwest, the Rome Chamber Music Festival and the Great Lakes Festival.
 With the late Isaac Stern he had collaborated in the International Chamber Music Encounters both at Carnegie Hall and in Jerusalem.
 Currently Professor of Viola and Chamber Music at Stony Brook University and at the Robert McDuffie School for Strings at Mercer University in Georgia, Mr. Dutton began violin studies with Margaret Pardee and on viola with Francis Tursi at the Eastman School.
 He earned his Bachelors and Masters degrees at the Juilliard School, where he studied with Lillian Fuchs and has received Honorary Doctorates from Middlebury College in Vermont, The College of Wooster in Ohio, Bard College in New York and The Hartt School of Music in Connecticut.
 Most recently, Mr. Dutton and the other members of the Emerson Quartet were presented the 2015 Richard J. Bogomolny National Service Award from Chamber Music America and were recipients of the Avery Fisher Award in 2004.
 They were also inducted into the American Classical Music Hall of Fame in 2010 and were Musical America’s Ensemble of the year for 2000.
 Mr. Dutton resides in Bronxville, NY with his wife violinist Elizabeth Lim-Dutton and their three sons Luke, Jesse and Samuel.
 Mr. Dutton exclusively uses Thomastik Spirocore strings.
 Viola: Samuel Zygmuntowicz (Brooklyn, NY 2003).
 Darlene Castro (b.1993) is a Mexican-American composer and classical guitarist based in Chicago.
 Her interest in music began at a young age with the violin, first in a youth mariachi band, then in a classical orchestra setting.
 Raised in a bilingual family, her creative interest mostly lies in translation and creating sonic representations on non-musical objects, often using electronics, noise, and extended techniques.
 Her music draws most of its inspiration from trying to auralize processes or extra-musical objects in order to arrive at a vivid, self-contained musical translation.
 These musical translations can sometimes be literal, other times more veiled and often use visual art, poetry, scientific processes, and active words as starting points.
 Her music has been performed and commissioned by ensembles such as Spektral Quartet, the Runnin' Fl'UTES', Salty Cricket Composers Collective, PANTS (Wind Quintet), Nightingale Ensemble, and the Salt Lake City Public Library's SHH!
 A Very Quiet Music Series.
 Her research on historical music notation has been presented with the American Musicological Society (Rocky Mountain Chapter) and has led her to conduct research in a week-long seminar on historical music notation at the Beinecke Rare Book and Manuscript Library at Yale University.
 She completed her Bachelors in Music Composition at the University of Utah and is currently working on her PhD in composition at the University of Chicago.
 We are excited to have both Lawrence and Darlene joining our team and look forward to their invaluable contributions.
 NEW YORK –– Juilliard announced that the Ulysses Quartet (LMI Alumni 2017-2019) has been named the school’s graduate resident string quartet, beginning September 2019.
 The members of the quartet are violinists Christina Bouey and Rhiannon Banerdt, violist and alumnus Colin Brookes, and cellist Grace Ho.
 Shortlisted at the 2019 Banff International String Quartet Competition, the Ulysses Quartet will compete at the Banff Centre in Alberta, Canada, August 26 to September 1.
 The competition will be live streamed.
 The members of the Ulysses will assist the Juilliard String Quartet with its ensemble and chamber music instruction in addition to other teaching duties.
 Juilliard’s Arnhold residencies last one year; recipients are eligible to return once, for a maximum residency of two years.
 Read More...